-If a student inadvertently checks all of the course boxes that they have completed and or enrolled in the required courses to take the field work exam, the student will be removed from either the written or oral FW Exam once this mistake is discovered.
+If a student inadvertently checks all of the course boxes that they have completed and or enrolled in the required courses to take the field work exam, the student will be removed from either the written FW Exam once this mistake is discovered.
 If you are a Post Bac student, you cannot take the Fieldwork Exam or enroll in CED 710.
-The Fieldwork Exam is an open book exam for students..
-All students are required to successfully pass the two-part Admission to Fieldwork Exam before moving to fieldwork.
+The Fieldwork Exam is an open book exam for students.
+All students are required to successfully pass the Admission to Fieldwork Exam before moving to fieldwork.
 Specifically, passing this exam is required prior to admission into CED 710 (Practicum).
 To take the exam, students must have completed or be enrolled CED 520, CED 530, CED 650, and CED 515 or 516 with a grade of "B" or better.
 These courses will generally be offered during the first semester of enrollment for full-time students.
 Please see "DAYS AND TIMES FOR FIELDWORK AND PROGRAM FINAL EXAM LATER IN THIS HANDBOOK."
 Students must contact Dr. Keith B. Wilson (keithbwilson@uky.edu) if they have a problem meeting any deadlines in this Handbook before the deadline date.
+Faculty reserves the right to have students resubmit, retake, and/or take an oral examination at their discretion.